finix-payments/finix-java/README.md

 ### Prerequisites
 - Java 1.8+
 - Suggested: Your own API credentials.
-    - The tests use the API credentials from our public documentaiton, but you will need your own credentials.
+    - The tests use the API credentials from our public documentation, but you will need your own credentials.

 ### Maven